core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 According to the encoding specified in {{sssec-transport-specific-encoding}}, these values are used for the 'tp_id' element of 'srv_addr', under the 'tp_info' parameter.

-The table below summarizes them, specifies the integer value to use instead of the full descriptive name, and provides the corresponding full set of information elements to include in the 'tp_info' parameter.
+The table below summarizes them, specifies the integer value to use instead of the full descriptive name, and provides the corresponding comprehensive set of information elements to include in the 'tp_info' parameter.

 ~~~~~~~~~~~
 +-----------+-------------+-------+----------+-----------+-----------+